 - We value and celebrate each child being able to express their views on all aspects of school life.
-This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised. - Students who have Additional Educational Needs, are able to meet to discuss issues weekly with their designated SEND mentor. - There is an annual student questionnaire where we actively seek the viewpoints of students especially concerning being able to speak to an adult if they have a worry. - If your child has Statement of SEND or EHC Plan their views will be sought before any review meetings.
+This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised. - Students who have Additional Educational Needs, can meet to discuss issues weekly with their designated SEND mentor. - There is an annual student questionnaire where we actively seek the viewpoints of students especially concerning being able to speak to an adult if they have a worry. - If your child has an EHCP their views will be sought before any review meetings.